 Problems with communication, different visions of the final result, and misunderstanding often become a serious obstacle for customers by which they do not work with a software development company.
 The client must understand that engineers do not think about business needs.
 It’s the prerogative of the project manager and the business analyst.
 The main are first stages when the team analyzes the business, optimal scope, reliable solutions, and deadlines.
 If the customer thinks that something is going wrong, this must be told at the first stage.
 It’s the right time to make adjustments or refuse to cooperate with the company.

 Fear & Risk №10: the idea will be stolen

 Lots of customers are looking for a software development team that is able to build something unique.
 They are afraid that the idea will be stolen before the implementation.
 A literate manager knows what arguments will persuade the customer.
 Perhaps, it’s possible to show examples of successful apps or other products that were developed.

 Also, a software company must inspire confidence among clients.
 The average customer wants to have guarantees of quality work, qualified assistance on each step – from choosing a hosting to integration of the payment system.

-If you don’t want to risk and look for a reliable software company, CyberCraft at your service!
+If you don’t want to face risks in software development and look for a reliable company, CyberCraft at your service!